chaosiq/chaosiq-documentation/docs/running-a-verification/cli/index.md

 [SignInChaosIQ] with a token and select your default [organization] [SelectDefaultOrg] and [team][SelectDefaultTeam].

 You can then login to ChaosIQ from a browser, ensure you are using the same organization and team.
-You can either create a new verification from the [Verifications page][VerificationsPage] or import an experiment:
+You can either create a new verification from the Verifications page or import an experiment:

 ![ChaosIQ Verifications][ChaosIqVerifications]